AbrahamR7/IoT_Room_Occupancy_Estimation/README.md

 In the Confluent_python_client directory, you will find Python client applications which produce and consume messages from an Apache Kafka cluster.
 If you do not have an existing cluster to use, the easiest way to run Kafka is with Confluent Cloud.
 New signups receive $400 to spend within Confluent Cloud during their first 60 days.
 Events in Kafka are organized and durably stored in named topics.
 When using Confluent Cloud, you can use the Confluent Cloud Console to create a topic.
 The topics created in Kafka Confluent for the project align with the concept of topics in MQTT brokers, However it's important to note that they differ in how they handle and manage these topics.
 In Kafka, topics are used for organizing and distributing streams of records, enabling producers to publish messages and consumers to subscribe and consume them.
 MQTT brokers, on the other hand, use topics as channels for publishing and subscribing to messages.

 For those seeking an alternative to Kafka Confluent, Apache Kafka serves as a robust and freely available option.
 As an open-source distributed streaming platform, Apache Kafka offers a comprehensive set of features and capabilities similar to Confluent Kafka.
-With its high-throughput, fault-tolerant architecture, Apache Kafka enables seamless data streaming, making it an ideal choice for building scalable and real-time data pipelines, event-driven architectures, and streaming applications.

 ## MQTT Brokers and Kafka Integration